 Esophageal Cancer Risk Factors

 Anything that increases your chance of getting esophageal cancer is a risk factor.
 Long-term heartburn or reflux is a factor in half of esophageal cancers.
-Other risk factors include:
+Other esophageal cancer causes and risks include:

 - Long-term history of smoking: Half of squamous cell esophageal cancers involve smoking.
 Smoking also increases the risk of adenocarcinoma.